 “The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
 “But they keep to themselves, they don’t mingle much”, she added.

-The next morning, opening my window in her small but well-appointed apartment by the beach, I was blinded by the intensity of the sun over a blue Mediterranean, shining as in an explosion of light.
+Next morning, opening my bedroom window in my friend’s small but well-appointed apartment by the beach, I was blinded by the intensity of the sun over the Mediterranean, shining as in an explosion of light.
 “So this is what people come to Malloca for”, I thought.

 Mallorca, or Majorca in Spanish, is the largest of the Balearic Islands, with 554 km of a coastline (345 miles) of sandy beaches, coves and bays right in the middle of the Mediterranean.
-Called ‘the island of calm’, because wind loses force when it meets its imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F), has an year-round population of 860,000 (many more in the summer months, most working in the tourism or construction industries).
-Palma, the capital and the largest city, has 400,000 inhabitants.
-The rest of the population is spread in the many villages around the island.
+Called ‘the island of calm’, because wind loses force when it meets its imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F) and has an year-round population of 860,000 that doubles in the summer months.
+Palma, the capital and the largest city, has 400,000 inhabitants, and the rest of the population is spread in the many villages around the island.

 Driving with Margot, it became clear that Mallorca caters to an upscale crowd: no neon signs, no major billboards on the roads, no MCDonalds or Burger Kings (or their European equivalents) in sight.
 The buildings were limited in height, only in Palma I saw tall buildings.
 The overall impression was one of well-kept proportions and discreet elegance, with lots of green everywhere.